Eloy Jiménez Player Props: White Sox vs. Yankees

 Eloy Jiménez At The Plate

-- Jimenez has driven in a run in 33 games this year (42.9%), including 12 games with more than one RBI (15.6%).
-He has also driven home three or more of his team's runs in two contests.
+- In 42.3% of his games this season, Jimenez has driven in at least one run.
+In 12 of those games (15.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored at least once 32 times this season (41.6%), including one multi-run game.
+- He has scored at least one run 32 times this season (41.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.